also1412/Shoreditch-Gamerunner/README.md

 An overview of the game can be seen on [the details page](https://siliconmilkroundabout.wazoku.com/details).

+Getting it running
+---
+The easiest way to get the gamerunner running is to set up a virtualenv, install the requirements, and run app.py, like so:
+	virtualenv ve
+	source ve/bin/activate
+	pip install -r requirements
+	python app.py

 Entering the competition
 ---

 It is easiest to build your entry based on the [SampleAI](https://github.com/Wazoku/Shoreditch-SampleAI).
 You can find instructions on how to do that in the SampleAI README.

 Communication
 ---
 If you want to write your entry without using the [SampleAI](https://github.com/Wazoku/Shoreditch-SampleAI), you're probably going to have to have a look at the code in the `handlers/` directory and `logic.py` to figure out exactly how stuff works, however it's also helpful to know the general flow and structure of a game.

 All AIs must expose a number of standard HTTP urls, and the host much be registered with the gamerunner, either by using the interface at /ui/ or by adding the endpoint to `preload_ais.py`.
 Everything in the `/ui/` or `/admin/` directory is related to creating and viewing a game, and should not be accessed by an AI.
+Your implementation should make it easy to change the port, as this may be required during the final playoff.

 All communication uses JSON, and the Content-Type for requests should be "application/json".
 Every request from the server to an AI will include a `player` key, which contains the current state of the AI's player.